inoshadi/example-electron-migration/README.md

 ```

 ### Update Packages

 > [!NOTE]
-> This package uses the latest stable version of `sequelize` when the code was written, which is the `"sequelize": "^6.37.7"` version, read documentation [here](https://sequelize.org/docs/v6/).
+> This package uses the latest stable version of `sequelize` when the code was written, which is the `"sequelize": "^6.37.7"` version, read the documentation [here](https://sequelize.org/docs/v6/).

 ## Install

+> [!NOTE]
+> Assuming you have Node.js installed on your system, [Introduction to Node.Js](https://nodejs.org/en/learn/getting-started/introduction-to-nodejs).
+> We will use `yarn` as a package manager, [getting started with `yarn`](https://yarnpkg.com/getting-started).

 - Clone repository
   ```BASH
   git clone https://github.com/inoshadi/example-electron-migration.git